When buying car insurance, it is typically recommended that you buy liability coverage limits equivalent to your approximate net worth.

-Find The Cheapest Auto Insurance Quotes In Your Area
+Find Cheap Auto Insurance Quotes in Your Area

 How much liability coverage do I need on my car insurance policy?

-"I urge prospective clients to buy as much liability coverage as they can reasonably afford, preferably in excess of your total assets and then some," advised Kristofer Kirchen, President of First Florida Insurance Network of Central Florida.
+"I urge prospective clients to buy as much liability coverage as they can reasonably afford, preferably in excess of your total assets and then some," advised Kristofer Kirchen, president of First Florida Insurance Network of Central Florida.
 "The reason is that regardless of what your assets are, you have no control over who gets injured or the extent of that injury."

 At the very least, motorists are required by law to carry the statutory liability protection or proof of financial responsibility (in certain states).
-"If pressed by someone who cannot afford more, I would say that they should get at least 25/50/25, but I reiterate that people should buy as much as they can afford,” recommends Kirchen.
+"If pressed by someone who cannot afford more, I would say that they should get at least 25/50/25, but I reiterate that people should buy as much as they can afford," recommended Kirchen.

-If you're interested in looking up what the minimum coverage requirements are in your particular state, look no further.
-In the table below you'll see three numbers listed in the "Coverage Requirements" section.
-The first two numbers respresent the bodily injury liability requirements and the third number references property damage.
-For example, in Alabama $25,000/50,000/25,000 means that the insurance company will cover each person involved in an accident up to $25,000 each or $50,000 per accident.
-Additionally, the insurer will cover up to $25,000 (the third number) for any property damage you cause.
+If you're interested in knowing what the minimum car insurance coverage requirements are in your particular state, look no further.
+In the table below, you'll see three numbers listed under "Car Insurance Coverage Requirements."
+The first two numbers represent the bodily injury liability requirements and the third number references property damage coverage limits.
+For example, in Alabama $25,000/50,000/25,000 means that the insurance company will cover the cost of injuries to each person involved in an accident up to a limit of $25,000 each or total injuries up to $50,000 per accident.
+Additionally, the insurer will cover up to $25,000 per accident (the third number) for any property damage you cause.

 |District of Columbia||$25,000/50,000/10,000|

-As Kirchen points out, it is better to be out a few hundred dollars more each year for the benefit of that additional coverage, than to be out a few hundred thousand dollars for life.
-Now that you have a better idea of liability coverage, start scoping out which auto insurance providers can offer it at the cheapest rates.
+As Kirchen points out, it is better to pay a few hundred dollars each year for the benefit of recommended auto insurance coverage than to lose a few hundred thousand dollars for life.
+Now that you have a better idea of good liability car insurance coverage, start scoping out which auto insurance providers can offer it at the cheapest rates.

-Find The Cheapest Auto Insurance Quotes In Your Area
+Find Cheap Auto Insurance Quotes in Your Area

 - $10,000 for additional medical care for the driver, and